Today’s ‘Muslin’

 Muslin-like items sold in markets today

-The revival of muslin as jamdani has continued and in 2013, UNESCO declared Bangladesh’s jamdani as an Intangible Cultural Heritage of Humanity.
-This can be attributed to the determined and passionate campaigns undertaken by Ruby Ghuznavi, Monira Emdad, Aarong and others, for the revival and recognition of the craft of jamdani in Bangladesh.
+In 2013, UNESCO declared Bangladesh’s jamdani as an ‘Intangible Cultural Heritage of Humanity’. after determined and passionate campaigns undertaken by Ruby Ghuznavi, Monira Emdad, Aarong and others.

-Join us in this exquisite and informative journey.
+Join us in this journey.